gokuldastk/WeatherApp/README.md

 - **MVVM Pattern**
   - **Model:** `WeatherResponse` represents the weather data returned by the API.
-  - **ViewModel:** `WeatherViewModel` handles fetching weather data, managing UI state (loading, error messages), and exposing observable properties to the views.
+  - **ViewModel:** `WeatherViewModel` handles fetching weather data using APIManager, where we decode the data obtained from HTTTP Client(which is the raw data) to a stuctured manner , managing UI state (loading, error messages), and exposing observable properties to the views.
   - **View:** SwiftUI views present the weather information dynamically based on the state provided by the ViewModel.

 - **Dependency Injection**